 Bringing together all these, I have long lamented the failure of our worship to engage with science, and the resulting tensions generated for some Christians.
 I long for the day when the church begins to appreciate, honour and teach the very different, yet complementary, natures both of God-given science and of the Ancient Near East cultural settings against which God-given scripture gradually took shape.

-Some of David's psalm paraphrases and hymns allow such resonance to come to the fore.
-In particular his hymn In chaos and nothingness specifically brings together modern science and wisdom passages of scripture; the book "Inspiration and Incarnation" by Peter Enns was a particularly influential background in its shaping.
+Some of my psalm paraphrases and hymns allow such resonance to come to the fore.
+In particular the hymn In chaos and nothingness specifically brings together modern science and wisdom passages of scripture; Peter Enns' book Inspiration and Incarnation was a particularly influential background in its shaping.
 The hymn was recently chosen by BioLogos for their annual conference.

 This is especially evident in the Bible-abusing heterodoxy of so-called and badly misnamed "biblical creation" (Young Earth Creationism) which dishonours much relevant scripture and actively drives people away from the Christian faith.